Bill Watch List / 2025 Session

 Woke Ideology Related Bills:

-- HB324 – Hearing – Ways and Means – Held on 1/29 – Result Pending – Requires members of County Boards of Education to complete the same antibias training program currently required for most school employees including instruction on ways to achieve schools that are inclusive and tolerant of a person’s sexual orientation and gender identity.
+- HB324 – Passed House and Senate – Waiting for Governor’s signature or veto – Requires members of County Boards of Education to complete the same antibias training program currently required for most school employees including instruction on ways to achieve schools that are inclusive and tolerant of a person’s sexual orientation and gender identity.
 (Companion to SB293)